KevinFrutiger/frontend-nanodegree-arcade-game/README.md

 1. Download the .zip file using the **Download ZIP** button located in the GitHub sidebar
 2. Unzip the file
-3. Point your browser to index.html in the files that you just unzipped
+3. Point your browser to index.html in the src folder of the files that you just unzipped

 ## How to Play